Abundance of wild historic behavior: Introduction

 We say that a measure $\mu$ which gives positive mass to the subset of points with historic behavior is a \emph{historic measure}.

-The construction of the heteroclinic attractor attributed to Bowen, as presented in \cite{Ta95}, as a flow with an open subset of points with historic behavior, provides an example of such phenomenon where Lebesgue measure is a non-invariant historic measure; see Example~\ref{ex:Boweneye} in Section~\ref{sec:additive-measure-eta}.
+The construction of the heteroclinic attractor attributed to Bowen, presented in \cite{Ta95}, as a flow with an open subset of points with historic behavior, provides an example of such phenomenon where Lebesgue measure is a non-invariant historic measure; see Example~\ref{ex:Boweneye} in Section~\ref{sec:additive-measure-eta}.
 Other similar examples can be found in Gaunersdorfer \cite{gaunersdorfer1992}.
-In the quadratic family the following result from Hofbauer-Keller provides many other examples.
+In the quadratic family, a result from Hofbauer and Keller~\cite{HK90} provides many other examples.
+Indeed, these authours proved that for the family $f_t:[0,1]\circlearrowleft, f_t(x)=4t x(1-x)$, there exists a non-denumerable subset of parameters $t$ in $[0,1]$ such that Lebesgue measure is an historic measure with respect to $f_t$.